 Words That Touch

-An Introduction to Clean Language for Sihiatsu
+2-day Introduction to Clean Language in Shiatsu

-- Understand how language can have a direct effect on a client’s mind, body and energy, for better or for worse, depending on how skilfully it’s used;
+Understand how language can have a direct effect on a client’s mind, body and energy, for better or for worse, depending on how skilfully it’s used;

-- Listen to, and respectfully explore, the client’s verbal and non-verbal metaphors, since these can be the key to making positive, lasting change;
+Listen to, and respectfully explore, the client’s verbal and non-verbal metaphors, since these can be the key to making positive, lasting change;

-- Liberate yourself from thinking that you need to know the answers;
+Liberate yourself from thinking that you need to know the answers;

-- Help your clients bring trust and compassion to the bodymind and its symptoms.
+Help your clients bring trust and compassion to the bodymind and its symptoms.

 ‘Words That Touch’ is an introduction to this phenomenally effective way of asking very simple questions, which help clients to make their own mind/body connections and participate more in their own healing process.
 Clean Questions bring a Zen-like clarity to understanding what a client really wants from a session, and are an excellent way of keeping the therapist’s own unconscious judgements, preconceptions and prejudices to a minimum in communicating with the client.